cmasfo/cmasfo/README.md

 It means that it is a forum where people can develop each other's skills through collective intelligence.

+We maintain some contents which are also accessible through GitHub.

-To see some example contents, please check [docs](docs/README.md) directory.
+To see those contents, please check [docs](docs/README.md) directory of this repository.

 ---